YKW-Modding/yo-docs/modding-resources/item-ids.md

 * `Auras` - Blasters 1 Auras (Only B1 Auras are shown here).

 Not to be confused with `InventorySort` or `ItemType`.

+Also for Yo-kai Watch 3: `Blasters T Equipment` and `Blasters T Hidden Treasure` will be documented here despite not being normal items.
+Enjoy!